googleapis/google-cloud-cpp/google/cloud/oslogin/README.md

-# Cloud OS Login API C++ Client Library
+# Cloud OS Login C++ Client Library

 :construction:

-This directory contains an idiomatic C++ client library for the [Cloud OS Login API][cloud-service-docs], a service you can use to manage access to your VM instances using IAM roles.
+This directory contains an idiomatic C++ client library for [Cloud OS Login][cloud-service], a service you can use to manage access to your VM instances using IAM roles.

 This library is **experimental**.
 Its APIs are subject to change without notice.